How is heartburn treated?

 - Your heartburn is causing you to vomit.

-- You have been using antacid medications for more than two weeks, and you still have heartburn.
+- You have been using antacids for more than two weeks and you still have heartburn.

 Can't find the health information you’re looking for?